bedwards254/born-digital-bootcamp-edits/img_migration.rst

 *This will run the MD5 checksum, the migration to E01 format, and verify the checksum for img folders/files 01 through 06 in one command.*

 4. **SAVE** the file and close it.

+	*If you do not save the file, the script will not run correctly*

 5. In the terminal, navigate to the Desktop using

 ::